ufora/ufora/develop/build.md

 The service logs are placed in the `logs` directory of `ROOT_DATA_DIR`.

+## Ufora Services

+The Ufora platform consists of several services that work in concert.

+### ufora-worker

+This is the workhorse of the platform and is the *only* service that runs on *all* machines in a cluster (although it doesn't have to run on the cluster manager machine).
+The ufora-worker is the service that runs computations and loads data.

+### ufora-web

+The *ufora-web* service is the HTTP front-end that runs on the cluster-manager machine.
+Clients use the `pyfora` python package to connect to a cluster using socket.io over HTTP, and this is the service that handles their connections.

+### ufora-gateway

+This service runs on the cluster-manager machine and acts as an intermediate between the web front-end and the worker nodes.
+It maintains connections to the workers, submits computations, tracks their progress, and sends results back to users.

+### ufora-store

+This is a simple in-memory key-value store with publish-subscribe capabilities.
+It is mainly used by workers to discover each other.
+The *ufora-store* service runs on the cluster-manager machine.

 # Stopping the Ufora Services

 To stop all Ufora services run: